TUC117/CP-2K24/week1/README.md

 <br>

 ### 9. String..
 String.. where are your substrings
-Given a string of lowercase alphabets, print all possible substrings (not necessarily distinct) that have exactly k distinct characters.
+Given a string of lowercase alphabets, count all possible substrings (not necessarily distinct) that have exactly k distinct characters.

 **Input Format**:<br>
 Each test contains multiple test cases.
 The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
 The description of the test cases follows.<br>